LagazoLabs/CSE-212-Final-Project/Data Structures Project/2-topic.md

-Linked List | A linked list that has pointers in one direction, can be iterated in one direction. | Doubly Linked List | A linked list that has pointers in both directions, can be iterated through both directions. | o(n) | A notation that represents the time-complexity of a program, where the size of data affects performance, representing linear time. | o(1) | A notation that represents the time-complexity of a program, where the size of data does not performance, representing constant time. |
+Linked List | A linked list that has pointers in one direction, can be iterated in one direction. | Doubly Linked List | A linked list that has pointers in both directions, can be iterated through both directions. | o(n) | A notation that represents the time-complexity of a program, where the size of data affects performance, representing linear time. | o(1) | A notation that represents the time-complexity of a program, where the size of data does not affect performance, representing constant time. |